GERD (Gastroesophageal Reflux Disease) in Children

 - Don’t let your child lie down or go to bed right after a meal.

 - Always check with your baby’s provider before raising the head of the crib if he or she has been diagnosed with gastroesophageal reflux.
+Place all babies, including babies with GERD, on their backs for all sleeping until they are 1-year-old.
 This is for safety reasons and to reduce the risk for SIDS and other sleep-related infant deaths.

 Medicines and other treatments